Taking Care of Your Child’s Teeth

 This cute little smile cost us several thousand dollars later to straighten it out….but worth it!

 There is nothing cuter than a toothless grin of a baby.
 Next the cute little pearly whites that erupt create a darling smile, then there is a toothless grin again as the tooth fairy starts to make visits to your home, and then soon your child will have two big front teeth that look way too big for their mouth.
 As your child grows, their dental needs change too.
 Why is dental health so important for children?
 Dental decay is the most common chronic childhood illness.
-There are at least 4 million preschoolers that have had at least one cavity.
+There are at least 4 million preschoolers who have had at least one cavity.
 Forty to fifty percent of children will have cavities before the age of five.
 51 million school hours are lost each year due to dental health problems.
 The American diet is high in sugar, and we are using more and more non-fluoridated bottled water for drinking.
 This all adds up to an increase in dental cavities, and a decrease in dental health of our children.
 Children with cavities in their primary or “baby” teeth have more problems with poor weight gain, iron deficiency, speech problems and poor dental health as adults.
 Taking care of our children’s teeth is part of good health care!

 I. When do baby teeth form and erupt?